Ethics for Case Managers

 ARTIFICIAL NUTRITION AND HYDRATION (ANH)

 Patients who receive hospice care have food and drink as they wish or need.
-Some individuals make their own choice (often as part of an advance directive) to stop or limit eating or drinking at a certain point in their dying process.
-When oral nutrition is no longer safe for a patient, ANH using enteral feeding tubes is sometimes used to deliver nutrition (Arenella, 2014).
+Some individuals make their own choice, often as part of an advance directive, to stop or limit eating or drinking at a certain point in their dying process.
+When oral nutrition is no longer safe for a patient, ANH using enteral feeding tubes is sometimes used to deliver nutrition.

-Decisions about whether to have ANH involve weighing the potential benefit and the burden to the patient.
-Clinicians need to help families understand that forgoing ANH is not “killing” or “starving” the patient.
-The most recent American Nurses Association (ANA) position statement shows there is consensus in the nursing profession regarding ANH.
-The ANA supports a patient’s (or surrogate’s) right to weigh the risks and benefits of ANH after a full discussion by the healthcare team (ANA, 2011).
-The ANA position statement supports the ANA beliefs about autonomy, relief of suffering, and patients receiving expert care at the end of life.
+Decisions about whether to have ANH involve weighing the potential benefit with the burden to the patient.
+The American Nurses Association position statement supports a patient’s (or surrogate’s) right to weigh the risks, benefits, and burdens of ANH after a full discussion with the healthcare team (ANA, 2017).
+The ANA position statement thereby supports the ANA beliefs about autonomy, relief of suffering, and patients receiving expert care at the end of life.

 Little evidence supports the use or disuse of hydration as a comfort measure in end of life.
-The reason for this lack of evidence is that it is not ethically possible to conduct a controlled, randomized clinical trial in which one group of patients near the end of life receives hydration and a second group has hydration withheld (AAHPM, 2013).
+The reason for this lack of evidence is that it is not ethically possible to conduct a controlled, randomized clinical trial in which one group of patients near the end of life receives hydration and a second group has hydration withheld (Heuberger & Wong, 2019).

 Although ANH may extend the patient’s life a few days or weeks, there is considerable physical and emotional trauma in inserting a nasogastric tube or undergoing surgery to place a gastrostomy (feeding) tube.
-There is also the increased risk of infection, increased risk of aspiration, erosion of nasal tissue, and increased diarrhea, all of which would prolong suffering.
+There is also the increased risk of infection, increased risk of aspiration, erosion of nasal tissue, and increased diarrhea, all of which would prolong suffering (NIA, 2018).

 There is widespread use of feeding tubes at the end of life, particularly in patients with Alzheimer’s disease or other cognitive impairment, even though there is not sufficient evidence to prove enteral tube feeding is beneficial in patients with advanced dementia.

 Research suggests that people who choose not to have ANH do not suffer due to hunger or thirst.
-Furthermore, without ANH, patients are less likely to experience bloating or to develop pleural effusions (fluid around the lungs), which can cause shortness of breath, or fluid in the throat, which requires suctioning.
+Without ANH, in fact, patients are less likely to experience bloating or to develop pleural effusions (fluid around the lungs), which can cause shortness of breath, or fluid in the throat, which requires suctioning.
 Studies also indicate that forgoing artificial hydration increases the body’s production of endorphins (natural pain-relieving hormones), making the patient more comfortable and less likely to experience pain.
-The only side effect of dehydration at the end of life is dry mouth, which can be relieved by good mouth care, ice chips, or moistened sponge swabs (Arenella, 2014).
+The only side effect of dehydration at the end of life is dry mouth, which can be relieved by good mouth care or ice chips.

 The Right to Die

 The right-to-die movement in America is gaining public support, indicating widespread dissatisfaction with the quality of end-of-life care.
 The right-to-die concept includes assisted suicide (also called physician aid in dying [PAD]) and voluntary active euthanasia.
-In assisted suicide, the healthcare practitioner, usually a physician, provides the means to end life, such as a prescription for a lethal amount of drugs or the drugs themselves, or other measures, by a person who has knowledge of the patient’s intention.
+In assisted suicide, the healthcare practitioner, usually a physician, provides the means to end life—such as a prescription for a lethal dose of drugs, the drugs themselves, or other measures—by a patient or a person who has knowledge of the patient’s intention.

-According to the American Nurses Association (2015) Code of Ethics, Provision 1.4, however, nurses “may not act with the sole intent of ending a patient’s life” even though such action may be motivated by compassion, respect for patient autonomy, and quality of life considerations.
+According to the American Nurses Association Code of Ethics (last updated in 2015), Provision 1.4, however, nurses “may not act with the sole intent of ending a patient’s life” even though such action may be motivated by compassion, respect for patient autonomy, and quality of life considerations (ANA, 2019).

-Healthcare practitioners acknowledge that there is an “underground” practice of assisted suicide in the United States.
+Healthcare practitioners acknowledge that there is an underground practice of assisted suicide in the United States.
 Some maintain that the principle of double effect is used to justify what is really assisted suicide.
 The principle of double effect states that the potential to hasten imminent death is acceptable if it is the unintended consequence of the primary intention to provide comfort and relieve suffering.
 For example, a terminal patient with severe difficulty breathing may be given large doses of narcotic to relieve suffering.
-As the breathing is eased by the narcotic, there may be a second effect that stops breathing altogether.
+As the breathing is eased by the narcotic, there may be a second effect that stops breathing altogether (Wholihan & Olsen, 2017).

 Organ and Tissue Donation